thomasthaddeus/cityuseattle.github.io/docs/environment/python.md

 <p align="center"><img alt="python_logo" src="/assets/images/environment/python/python_logo.png" width="140"/></p>

-# Install Python on macOS
+# Install Python on macOS or Windows

 We will use Python 3 which is the latest Python version.
 If you have already installed Python 3, please skip this section.
 If you have Python 2 in your machine, please upgrade to Python 3.